inhealth-measurement-corps/fitbit_vm_server-1/README.md

 pip install [needed modules]
 ```
 In the following browser popup, login with fitbit credentials and save the value of 'code' as CODE, which will be used below.

-CTRL-C to close auth server
+CTRL-C to close auth server.
 ```
 pip install -r requirements2.txt
 ```